Become a MacRumors Supporter for $50/year with no ads, ability to filter front page stories, and private forums.

 It is only worth opting for the first-generation Apple Pencil if you specifically want pressure-sensitivity for activities like illustration, since the Apple Pencil with USB-C does not have this feature.
 Buyers should be aware that this model comes at a $20 premium, requires a USB-C to Apple Pencil Adapter with the tenth-generation iPad, and will not be compatible with any future iPad models.
 It also cannot be magnetically attached to an iPad for storage, features a larger and older design, and has a removable cap over the Lightning connector that's easy to lose.

-Second-Generation Apple Pencil vs. Apple Pencil With USB-C
+Second-Generation Apple Pencil or Apple Pencil Pro vs. Apple Pencil With USB-C

-If choosing between the second-generation Apple Pencil and the Apple Pencil with USB-C, the second-generation model is a better choice on account of its superior feature set, but this requires spending an additional $50.
+If choosing between the second-generation Apple Pencil or Apple Pencil Pro and the Apple Pencil with USB-C, the second-generation and Pro models are a better choice on account of their superior feature set, but this requires spending an additional $50.
 Double-tap to change tools and pressure-sensitivity may be particularly useful additions for illustrators, while the easy pairing and charging on the side of an iPad provides a much better experience than a wired connection with a USB-C cable.

 Article Link: Apple Pencil Buyer's Guide: Which Model Should You Choose?